beauty-and-the-beast-2The Beauty and the Best

 3. Cogsworth, Lumiere, and all their other friends are not in the original.

 Yes, these popular and quintessential characters did not make the original story.
-Things like oats being in the stable, food on showing up on the table, and new clothes being laid out on the bed appear to happen magically.
-But, all these magical happenings are the work of a fairy and not animated household items.
+Things like oats being in the stable, food on showing up on the table, and new clothes being laid out on the bed happen magically.
+But, all these magical happenings are the work of a fairy and not animated and slightly cursed household items.

 The crux of the Disney plot does not exist in the original story.
-Rather as he prepares to leave the Beast’s castle, Belle’s merchant father grabs a bunch of roses for Belle from the Beast’s garden.
+Rather as Belle’s father prepares to leave the Beast’s castle, he grabs a bunch of roses for Belle from the Beast’s garden.

 5. True love equals self-denial.